 The decision of the hearing will be based solely on the evidence presented at the hearing, will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.
 If the decisions are in favor of the students, the education records will be corrected or amended on accordance with the decisions of the Campus Dean.
-If the decisions are unsatisfactory to the students, the students may place with the educations records statements commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decisions of the hearing.
-The statements will be placed in the education records, maintained as part of the students' records, and released whenever the records in question are disclosed.
-Students who believe that the adjudications of their challenges were unfair, or not in keeping with the Family Educational Rights and Privacy Act Office (FERPA), Department of Education, Washington, D.C.
+If the decisions are unsatisfactory to the students, the students may place with the educations records statements commenting on the information in the records, or statements setting forth any reasons for disagreeing with the decisions of the students' records, and released whenever the records in question are disclosed.
+Students who believe that the adjudications of their challenges were unfair, or not in keeping with the provisions of the Act, or believe that their rights have been abridged, may file complaints with the Family Educational Rights and Privacy Act Office (FERPA), Department of Education, Washington, D.C.
 20202 concerning the alleged failure of the technical college to comply with the Act.
 Revisions and clarifications will be published as experience with the law and the technical college's policy warrants.